 “Should pro’lly pick up your books,” Paul chimed in.
 “Don’t want to be late to the Leeches’ Repast.”

 The boys laughed, and the sound corroded a piece of Coral’s soul.
 Her stomach was tight and dry.
 Each breath she took scalded her lungs and left an awful tingling wherever the toxic air ran.
 A burn came to her eyes.
 It was a burn that took her back to a night when she was six years old, when her worldview had been tilled by the promise of Hellfire.
 And in that moment of certainty, she decided.
 She could suffer to watch in silence no longer.
 Tentacles of suspicion be damned, she had to do something.
 She shoved her bag into her locker and slammed it.
 Hemos can’t do good deeds, huh? she thought defiantly.
 We’ll see about that.
 Before she knew what she was doing, she was marching toward the group surrounding Tamara.
 “Hey!” she shouted.
 “Leave her alone!”

 Four pairs of eyes skewered her as she approached.
 “Who the hell’re you?”
 Paul asked, his voice grating at the base of her neck.

 Mike’s irises lit up with amusement when he saw her.
 There was a sadistic glee in them, as though he harbored some thought of revenge for her slapping him at the dance.
 “Well, well.
 Look who it is.”
 Coral ground her jaw and ignored him.
 Chris, meanwhile, stared back like a cow whose cud-chewing had been interrupted.

-“Back the hell off,” Coral hissed as she placed herself between Tamara and the three boys.
+“Back the hell off,” Coral hissed as she interposed herself between Tamara and the three boys.
 “You pick on her, you pick on me.”

 “What are you doing?”
 Tamara whispered, her voice strangled by tears.